Of course, the Glacier Express train from St. Moritz to Zermatt had to be included in our 2 week Swiss train itinerary.

 We packed our own snacks and drinks and brought lunch, but we didn’t see any catering aboard the local train.
 You do need to change at some stations, so there is room to buy some snacks if needed.

-- The view and scenery is the same
+- The view and scenery are the same

 - The route is the same